 …And if prayer’s really working and it goes beyond… to the real, hard work of prayer… then that’s where you can get in touch with your authentic self.”

 [21:40] “Prayer is about a relationship… and it’s about a clearer look at ourselves.
 It’s like looking into a mirror and really seeing your reflection so that you can then reflect that onto other people.”

-[26:50] “I think if we expose ourselves to that bright light that only the Almighty can shine on us, or we can only shine on ourselves when we’re talking to the Almighty—where there’s no way to lie to ourselves, or the Almighty, and we know that we’re doing and being our best selves—then we can feel a comfort and an ease.
+[26:50] “I think if we expose ourselves to [the] bright light that only the Almighty can shine on us, or we can only shine on ourselves when we’re talking to the Almighty—where there’s no way to lie to ourselves, or the Almighty, and we know that we’re doing and being our best selves—then we can feel comfort and [at] ease.

 [27:20] “Even if we can’t see the immediate reason for whatever the outcome is, it’s the right outcome.”

 [29:45] “What prayer does is offer is that additional coordinate of, ‘Am I doing something that is going to be better for the world?’”